Each year MK Council handles around 90,000 tonnes of waste and recycling from residents. That’s the equivalent weight of nine Eiffel Towers!

 For instance every day we find around 400 dirty nappies in clear sacks.

-When we receive the wrong things in recycling we have to stop our factory and pick them out, mostly by hand.
+When we receive the wrong things in recycling we have to stop our Materials Recycling Facility and pick them out, mostly by hand.
 Dealing with contamination costs hundreds of thousands of pounds each year.
 That’s money being wasted instead of being used to help local people.

 Reuse - Reduce - Recycle